unisa-project-barbella-valitutto-ventre/home-security-system/README.md

 # Home Security System
-This repository is created for the project related to the "Tecnologie Digitali" subject at the University of Salerno.
+This repository is created for the project related to the "Embedded System" subject at the University of Salerno.

 ## Group Members
 * [Michele Barbella](https://github.com/michelebarbella)